manmohangiri/CiscoSPL/README.md

 1) AWS CLI need to be installed
 2) Terraform need to be installed
 3) AWS CLI need to be configured with access keys and security keys (with valid previleges on IAM).
-4) Clone the project, repo
+4) Clone the project, repository CiscoSPL

 Execution the single following command